defconfurs/dc26-fur-scripts/README.md

 you to script the badge to do awesome things.

 At your disposal, you'll find:
-* An STM32F401RET6 microcontroller running Micropython
+* An STM32F411RET6 microcontroller running Micropython
 * 32 Mbit SPI flash on SPI bus 3
-* 7x18 pixel LED matrix display
+* 18x7 pixel LED matrix display
 * Two pushbutton switches on the ears
 * Taiyo Yuden EYSGCNZ bluetooth radio connected to USART1
 * I2C bus 1 for sensors, including:
-    - MMA7660 accelerometer at address 0x4C
+    - NXP MMA7660 accelerometer at address 0x4C
-    - TBD for capacative touch
+    - Azoteq IQS231A capacative touch controller at address 0x44
     - #badgelife shitty addon connector

 Updating Firmware